 English Language Proficiency

 - Official scores from the Test of English as a Foreign Language (TOEFL) are required for admissions.
-The minimum scores accepted are: Overall: 80 internet-based (iBT), Writing: 21, Speaking: 20, Listening: 17, and Reading: 19.
+The minimum scores accepted are

-- Must submit the electronic TOEFL score report directly to program (not to ADEA CAAPID).
-The University of Illinois-Chicago institution code with ETS TOEFL is 1851 - graduate program.
+- Must submit the electronic TOEFL score report directly to program.
+The University of Illinois at Chicago institution code with ETS TOEFL is 1851 - graduate program.

 - Please note that TOEFL scores over two years old at the time of application are invalid.
 There is no exception to this rule.

-requires passage of NBDE Part I and II at the time of application to be considered for admission.
+- Program requires passage of NBDE Parts I and II at the time of application to be considered for admission.
 UIC COD will also accept the Integrated National Board Dental Examination (INBDE).

 Advanced Dental Admission Test (ADAT)

-- UIC does not require submission of the ADAT.
+- UIC COD does not require submission of the ADAT.

 - Completion of the ADAT will not be considered during application review for admission to the program.

-- Letters of recommendation must be on letterhead and include a signature.
+- Letters of Recommendation must be on letterhead and must include a signature.

 Transcripts and Evaluations

-Applicant must submit to ADEA CAAPID a detailed evaluation by Educational Credential Evaluators (ECE).
+Applicant must submit to ADEA CAAPID a detailed evaluation by Educational Credential Evaluators, Inc. (ECE):

-- The University of Illinois at Chicago supplemental application can be located on the following website:
+- The University of Illinois at Chicago supplemental application can be located online.

-Education Transcripts: Upload a copy of official University issued credentials (detailed marksheets) from all post-secondary schools you have attended (foreign and domestic).
-We will not accept documents issued by the Dental College, only University issued documents.
+- Dental Education Transcripts—Upload a copy of official university-issued credentials (detailed marksheets) from all postsecondary schools you have attended (foreign and domestic).
+UIC COD will not accept documents issued by the dental college, only university-issued documents.

-Translation of Dental Education Transcripts: Upload a copy of English translation of official credentials from post-secondary schools (foreign and domestic) that are not in English.
+- English Translation of Dental Education Transcripts—Upload a copy of English translation of official credentials from postsecondary schools (foreign and domestic) that are not in English.

-Degree (Diploma): Upload a copy of your dental degree and any other dental related certificate or diploma issued by the University.
+- Dental Degree (Diploma)—Upload a copy of your dental degree and any other dental-related certificate or diploma.

-of Dental Degree (Diploma): Upload a copy of English translation of your dental degree and any other dental related certificate or diploma.
+- Translation of Dental Degree (Diploma)—Upload a copy of the English translation of your dental degree and any other dental-related certificate or diploma.